BlokhinAnton500541/manga-reader/README.md

 In manga reader the following possibilities should be realized:
 1. To scroll the manga image in 4 directions;
 2. To open the next/previous page by tipping on the left/right side of the image;
-3. To rank current manga;
+3. To rank/unrunk current manga;
-4. To check favorite manga updates;
+4. To check/unckech favorite manga updates;
-5. To add a new manga source.
+5. To crud manga source.
+6. To read manga
+7. To create accoutnt and log on/out

 3.2 Non-Functional Requirements
 3.2.1 SOFTWARE QUALITY ATTRIBUTES